 The Gramalote property is located approximately 230 kilometres northwest of the Colombian capital of Bogota and approximately 80 kilometres northeast of Medellin, the regional capital of the Department of Antioquia.
-Initial reconnaissance prospecting initiated in 1995 by Metallica Resources Inc. identified the large-tonnage bulk-mineable potential of the Gramalote Ridge area.
-Subsequent exploration managed by AngloGold Colombia confirmed this potential and identified additional outlying gold anomalies in the area surrounding the Gramalote Ridge mineral system.
-The exploration by AngloGold Colombia has identified three target types within the Gramalote property including, an advanced phase target undergoing drilling at Gramalote Ridge, outlying targets within four to five kilometres of Gramalote Ridge and various early phase, rock and stream sediment sample anomalies within the 175 square kilometre area of interest at the Gramalote property.
+Exploration managed by AngloGold Colombia and the Company have confirmed the large-tonnage bulk mineable potential of Gramalote Ridge area and identified additional outlying gold anomalies in the area surrounding the Gramalote Ridge mineral system.
+The exploration by AngloGold Colombia and the Company has identified three target types within the Gramalote property including, an advanced phase target undergoing drilling at Gramalote Ridge, outlying targets within four to five kilometres of Gramalote Ridge and various early phase, rock and stream sediment sample anomalies within the 175 square kilometre area of interest at the Gramalote property.
+The Company recently announced an inferred resource estimate for Gramalote Ridge of 74.375 million tonnes grading 1.0 gram per tonne gold for a total of 2.387 million troy ounces of gold.